day8/re-frame/README.md

 Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

 The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.

 **Notes**:
   - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
   - `dispatch` will cause a handler function to be called.
 But the process is async.
 The call is queued.
   - if you (further) dispatch in a handler, then that will be async too.
-The associated handler is queued for calling later.
+The associated handler is queued for later processing.
 Why?
 Partially because handlers are given a snapshot of the `app-db` and can't be nested.
   - if you kick off an HTTP request in a handler, then organise for the on-success or on-fail handlers to dispatch their outcome.
 All events are handled via dispatch.
   - if a handler does a lot of work and hogs the thread, this will freeze the GUI because browsers only give us one execution thread .  **XXX Nice Solution needed. **

 ### In Summary